thefab/rdlm-py/README.md

 ## Special features

 - Classic and administrative (password protected) requests
-- Two ways to use it (a classical API and a (more pythonic) ContextManager API)
+- Three ways to use it (a classical API, a (more pythonic) ContextManager API, some CLI tools)

 ## Warning